FishWoWater/3DAIGC-API/README.md

 - [ ] Better orgnaize (cleanup) the output directory of current API service
 - [ ] Support multiview images as the condition in mesh generation models
 - [ ] Expose and support more parameters (e.g. decimation ratio in mesh generation)
+- [ ] On the client side we support easily changing the number of parts in mesh segmentation

 ### Long-Term
+- [x] Job queue and scheduler switches to sql
+- [x] Based on this collection of 3D API, replicate/implement a similar 3D studio like Tripo/Hunyuan, where the frontend and the backend can BOTH be deployed easily on personal PCs
 - [ ] Windows one-click installer
-- [x] Job queue and scheduler switches to redis/sql
-- [x] Based on this collection of 3D API, replicate/implement a similar 3D studio like Tripo/Hunyuan, where the frontend and the backend can BOTH be deployed easily on personal PCs
+- [ ] Separate Job management/queries from AI inference processing (lightweight service layers)

 ## 📄 License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.